|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Dry beans, a ham bone or ham hocks, and seasonings make this a tasty soup, and it's easy on the budget.
-There are lots of possibilities for additions, including some herbs, various vegetables, bacon, etc. See the tips and variations for ideas.
+Dry beans, a ham bone or ham hocks, and simple seasonings make this a tasty soup, and it's easy on the budget.
+The ham hocks season the soup perfectly, but there are lots of possibilities for additions, including some herbs, various vegetables, bacon, etc. See the tips and variations for more ideas.

-The important thing to remember when cooking dry beans in the slow cooker is that salt and acidic ingredients can keep beans from becoming tender.
-These beans get a head start on the stovetop, but it might not be enough to make them tender.
+The important thing to remember when cooking dry beans in the slow cooker is that there are some factors that can keep beans from becoming tender.
+Some say acidic ingredients have an impact, while others believe it is water hardness or the addition of salt.
+These beans are foolproof because they get a head start on the stovetop.
 Hold off on adding the salt until the beans are finished cooking, and then taste the soup and add what it needs.

 - 1 large carrot (finely chopped)

-- 1/2 celery (finely chopped, with some leaves)
+- 1 cup celery (finely chopped, with some leaves)

 - 1 medium onion (chopped)